Kardyne/libensemble/examples/basic_examples/README.txt

 For more detailed installation instructions visit http://muq.mit.edu/master-docs/muqinstall.html
 Installation:
     1. Create a folder to install MUQ2 in
-    2. In termianl go to directory where you want to download to then git clone https://bitbucket.org/mituq/muq2.git cd muq2 cmake -DCMAKE_INSTALL_PREFIX=/my/install/path -DMUQ_USE_PYTHON=ON
+    2. In terminal go to directory where you want to download to then git clone https://bitbucket.org/mituq/muq2.git cd muq2 cmake -DCMAKE_INSTALL_PREFIX=/my/install/path -DMUQ_USE_PYTHON=ON